The Evolution of the Ideal Body Type

 Pear-Shaped Bodies in the 1700s and 1800s

-If you were living in 1700 and 1800s and were of the “perfect modern size”, you’d be out of luck.
-The women’s figures of those times looked round, pear-shaped, often with large breasts and thick hips.
-You may think it isn’t beautiful, but the scientists say that such figures represent a symbol of fertility, which was a high value of that time.
+If you were living in the 1700s and 1800s and were of the “perfect modern size”, you’d be out of luck.
+The women’s figures of those times were often round, pear-shaped, with large breasts and thick hips.
+You may think it isn’t beautiful, but historians say that such figures represent a symbol of fertility, which was highly valued in that time.

 The “Roubenesque” Figure in the 1900s